 Thanks for taking the time to learn more about me and the services I can provide you.
 I take pride in providing psychotherapy services in a comfortable, caring, non-judgmental and optimistic setting.
 I enjoy working with people who are seeking to improve their lives and encourage you to consult with me about problems you are experiencing and changes you want to make.

 In addition to my background in psychology, I have special training and experience in family and couples therapy and substance abuse treatment.
-My areas of expertise include working with couples, providing support for those individuals and couples who are undergoing infertility treatment, offering guidance on parenting dilemmas, structuring parenting in the context of divorce or remarriage, and working with substance abuse problems and their effects on the family.
+My areas of expertise include working with couples, providing support for those individuals and couples who are undergoing infertility treatment or grief, offering guidance on parenting dilemmas, structuring parenting in the context of divorce or remarriage, and working with substance abuse problems and their effects on the family.
 I’ve described those areas in more detail below.
 I enjoy working with adults and late adolescents and their families and partners and I welcome both traditional and non-traditional families.

-Individual therapy for adults - we start with the problems you are facing and seek to provide some relief for your symptoms as soon as possible.
+Individual therapy for adults – we start with the problems you are facing and seek to provide some relief for your symptoms as soon as possible.
 Follow-up work may involve examining how significant relationships affect your own functioning, how closed down parts of yourself may result in problems in functioning and happiness, and how ambivalence can best be resolved.
-Throughout the treatment, my goal is to help you identify and create the changes you want to see.
+Throughout the treatment, my goal is to help you create the changes you want to see.

 Consultation with parents – I enjoy working with parents to develop plans for improving their families’ well-being and functioning and coaching them through the process of implementing the changes.
 This work includes the daily challenges of parenting as well as particular issues for those who are going through divorce, developing co-parenting arrangements, or forming a step-family.
 Sometimes, the chance to discuss child problems and plan specific responses to dilemmas is the critical factor in turning a negative situation around.
 In addition to being knowledgeable about how to create a positive emotional and behavioral environment for children, I also recognize the natural challenges of the process of parenting and help parents to develop an accepting attitude toward their own efforts as well as towards their children.